lucianpls/mod_retile/README.md

 ## Reproject_ConfigurationFiles source_configuration_file configuration_file
 The first file contains the source raster information, while the second the desired configuration for the output

+## Reproject_Source string
+Required, the source path, up to the numerical arguments, as a local web path suitable for a subrequest

+## Reproject_Postfix string
+Optional, gets appended to the source URL tile requests, after the tile address

+## Reproject On
+Optional, should be the last reproject directive.
+When set it checks the configuration for sanity

 # Directives in both source and reproject configuration files

 ## Size X Y Z C